 For more knitted dog sweater patterns take a look at the knitting page here:

 What are you making this week?
 Are you going to make your dog a sweater?
-Let us know in the comments below! xoxo
+Let me know in the comments below! xoxo